cygni/cts2023-devsecops/lab1/lab1.md

 In order to repeat a request:

-Right click on it in the HTTP history > Send to repeater > Open repeater and modify > Send
+Right click on it in: *HTTP history > Send to repeater > Open repeater and modify > Send*.

 > *OWASP Top Ten*
 > [4 - Insecure Design](https://owasp.org/Top10/A04_2021-Insecure_Design/)